XRPLF/xrpl-dev-portal/content/concept-history-sharding.md

 For more information, reference the `[shard_db]` example in the [rippled.cfg configuration example](https://github.com/ripple/rippled/blob/master/doc/rippled-example.cfg).

 ### Sizing the Shard Store
 Determining a suitable size for the shard store involves careful consideration.
-The following concerns contribute to determining shard store sizing:
+You should consider the following when deciding what size your shard store should be:

-- Although redundant, it is possible to hold full ledger history in the node store and the history shard store
+- Although redundant, it is possible to hold full ledger history in the ledger store and the history shard store.
-- Each shard of the node store is 2^14 ledgers (16384)
-- An effective configuration might limit the node store only to recent history
+- An effective configuration might limit the ledger store only to recent history.
-- The node store history size should at minimum be twice the ledgers per shard, due to the fact that the current shard may be chosen to be stored and it would be wasteful to reacquire that data
+- The ledger store history size should at minimum be twice the ledgers per shard, due to the fact that the current shard may be chosen to be stored and it would be wasteful to reacquire that data.
-- The time to acquire, number of file handles, and memory cache usage is directly affected by sizing
+- The time to acquire, number of file handles, and memory cache usage is directly affected by sizing.
+- Each shard contains 2^14 ledgers (16384).
+-  A shard occupies approximately 200 MB to 4 GB based on the age of the shard.
+Older shards are smaller because there was less activity in the XRP Ledger at the time.
+- A shard occupies approximately 200 MB to 4 GB based on the age of the shard.
+Older shards are smaller because there was less activity in the XRP Ledger at the time.